bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 `dp[row][col] = dp[row][col + 1] + dp[row + 1][col]` (i.e. move to the right
 and down respectively)._

 ---
+- [x] Set Matrix Zeros [Medium]
+> Given an `m x n matrix.
+If an element is `0`, set its entire row and column to `0`.
+ Do it in-place.

+_Use first row and first column to mark (with zero) whether it should be set to zero.
+But before doing the full scan, scan the first row and first columns to decide whether they should be converted to zero as well or not (use two boolean variables.
+Then perform matrix scan, marking which rows/columns contain zeros.
+Then, scan through the first row and column and overwrite matrix in place.
+At the end, set first row or column to zero based on the boolean values calculated at the beginning._

+---
+- [x] Sort Colors [Medium]
+> Given an array nums with `n` objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
+We will use the integers `0, 1`, and `2` to represent the color red, white, and blue, respectively.

+_Use three pointers: `left, mid, right` and swap elements until `mid <= right`.
+Swap according to the color encountered by `mid` - moving `0`s to the left by swapping with `left`, leaving `1`s in their place and moving `2`s to the right by swapping with `right`._

+---
 - [x] Minimum Window Substring [Hard]